WhiteShadow969/Shadow-MD/README.md

 <br>

 ```
-Thank you Pikachu, KHAN, SILENT SOBX, KERM & you supporters
+Thank you for choosing Shadow MD
 ```
 -----
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>